On this page you will find information about:

 There are two rates of the Attendance Allowance, a higher and lower benefit.
 The rate you may be entitled to receive will be dependent on the amount of care and support you need.

-You can apply to receive the Attendance Allowance in England, Wales, Scotland and Northern Ireland.
+You can apply to receive the Attendance Allowance in England, Wales, and Northern Ireland.
+In Scotland, you can apply to receive Pension Age Disability Payment.

 Find more information Attendance Allowance on the Turn2Us website.

-Applying for Attendance Allowance in England, Scotland or Wales
+Applying for Attendance Allowance in England, or Wales

-Download the Attendance Allowance Claim Form on GOV.UK.
+Download a printable Attendance Allowance Claim Form on GOV.UK.

 You do not need a postcode or a stamp